Hello everyone, and welcome to another PT Pioneer certification review.

 Since I’ve gone over the cost of the available study packages, it’s a great idea to evaluate them based on the quality of the materials included.

-I will be rating the quality of study materials out of 10 in order to give you a general understanding of what you can expect.
+I will rate the quality of study materials out of 10 to give you a general understanding of what you can expect.

 The first thing to consider is the fact that AAPTE is a very practical hands-on program, as I’ve mentioned.

-This means the majority of your prep and learning experience will be guided and assessed on a real-time, in-person basis.
+This means most of your prep and learning experience will be guided and assessed in real-time, in-person.

 In my opinion, this amplifies the expected outcome in terms of successfully passing the program and adds a few extra points to the overall quality rating.

 So let’s look at the actual material you will receive in-hand to help you learn and prepare.

 Right away, it’s good to know that the course material is actually included in the total cost.